Dante Di Loreto

-Dante Di Loreto is an American film and television producer most notable for executive producing Glee and American Horror Story.
+Dante Di Loreto (born May 1958) is an American film and television producer most notable for executive producing Glee and American Horror Story.
 He is a two-time Primetime Emmy Award winner and for his work on Temple Grandin and The Normal Heart.
 He has also won a Daytime Emmy Award for his work on My Louisiana Sky.
 DiLoreto was the President of Ryan Murphy Television; and the President of Television at Chernin Entertainment. and now he's the president of US Scripted Entertainment for Fremantle.

 Early life and education

 Di Loreto was raised in Santa Barbara, California.
 He attended the University of California, Santa Barbara as an undergraduate in the '70s.
 While a student, Di Loreto served as the internal vice president for the Associated Students of the University of California, Santa Barbara.
 He graduated from UCSB in 1984.

 Di Loreto also holds an M.F.A. from the AFI Conservatory obtained in 1991.